jacobhan1/COMP90049-Assignment1/README.txt

 This README describes the data files for COMP90049 2019S2, Project 1.
 This archive contains six files, of which the dictionary, candidate, and blend files form the central data sources for this Project, although you may be interested in the other files in some circumstances.
-These file present in this archive are described in more detail below.
+The files present in this archive are described in more detail below.